FrankM1/docs/content/concepts/config.md

 ```

 #### Unix Sockets
-Ghost can also be configured to listen on a unix socket by changing the server config:
+Qazana can also be configured to listen on a unix socket by changing the server config:

 ```json
 "server": {